 This should really go without saying, but if you create awesome content people will want more.
 You’ve really got to go above and beyond your competitors.
 People won’t give their email out to anyone who creates great stuff – only to the best.

 It’s far better to create one piece of incredible content than five pieces of mediocre content.
-Especially now in 2015, where internet marketing is so competitive.
+Especially these days, when internet marketing is so competitive.

 Make your visitors desire more from you.
 Then give it to them in your email newsletter.